 We study sickness symptoms and immune-driven behaviors

-During an infection, animals exhibit a highly stereotyped set of sickness symptoms including fever, fatigue, body aches, changes to appetite, thirst and more.
-Many believe sickness symptoms are purely the result of invading pathogens and an activated immune system but the brain is essential for controlling physiology, perception and behavior.
-The goal of the Osterhout lab is to understand how the brain senses an immune response and modulates neural circuits to make us feel sick.
-We examine symptoms during acute infection, chronic inflammation and other immune-activated states to better understand the general principles governing immune-brain communication and immuno-modulation of neural circuits.
+During an infection, animals exhibit a highly stereotyped set of symptoms including fever, fatigue, body aches, changes to appetite, thirst and more.
+Sickness symptoms are an important part of the immune response and function to activate the immune system, prevent further exposure and increase survival.
+The goal of the Osterhout lab is to understand the mechanisms controlling sickness.
+Work from our lab and others demonstrates that the brain plays a key role in generating sickness symptoms, yet how the brain senses an immune response and modulates neural circuits to make us feel sick, is still unclear.
+We utilize cutting-edge approaches for behavioral characterization, viral-mediated functional manipulation and single-cell gene expression analyses to better understand how sickness symptoms are controlled and the basic principles governing immune-brain communication.

 Rob Ettaro joins the lab as a Research Scientist